NNPDF/nnpdf/README.md

 6. Upload the results using `vp-upload --fit <runcard_folder>` then install the fitted set with `vp-get fit <fit_name>`.

-7. Analyze results with `validphys`.
+7. Analyze results with `validphys`, see the [vp-guide](http://pcteserver.mi.infn.it/~nnpdf/validphys-docs/guide.html#development-installs).

 ## NNPDF paths and URLS

 The paths that various codes (such as `nnfit` and `validphys`) will use to find and write resources, as well as the URLS to upload and download them are defined in a `nnprofile.yaml` file.
-By default, it is stored in the `libnnpdf` install prefix, under `<libnnpdf install prefix>/share/NNPDF/nnprofile.yaml`.
-For binary packages, the `libnnpdf` install prefix is simply the path of the conda environment where the packages is installed.
+By default, it is stored in the `nnpdf` install prefix, under `<nnpdf install prefix>/share/NNPDF/nnprofile.yaml`.
+For binary packages, the `nnpdf` install prefix is simply the path of the conda environment where the packages is installed.
 The paths and URLs can be
 modified: This can be useful to make the code work under specific cluster configurations, for example to avoid excessive I/O in NFS mounts.
-However, do not do it by editing the `nnprofile.yaml` file in the default location, since it will be overwritten every time that `libnnpdf` is installed.
+However, do not do it by editing the `nnprofile.yaml` file in the default location, since it will be overwritten every time that `nnpdf` is installed.
 Instead copy it to some other location, make the changes you wish, and define an `NNPDF_PROFILE_PATH` environment variable pointing to your modified file.
 For example, you could write in your `.bashrc`: ```shell export